ehmorris/ecoli-chemotaxis/notes.md

+# Notes 3/23/23

+- [ ] Add methylation: receptors become less sensitive to attractant the more it has
+  - As you move slider up, attractant required to deactive receptor should go up
+  - But this decays over time, so after N seconds, the amount required to deactivate goes down
+  - Attractant also being removed by receptor object (eaten, expired)
+- [ ] Make slider reactive to amount of attractant when it's decreased by automation

+- [ ] Make cheY dephosphoralte after N seconds

+- [ ] Find sweet spot for cheY speed and number, think about amking their motion inclined towards the motors when phosphoralated

+- [ ] Colors for activation/deactivation should look like more obvious highlights

 # Notes 1/3/23

 - [x] Change attractant.
 This illustration is about the internal dynamics.
 Instead of attractant rendering in a moving field, just render them onto the receptors.
 They glob on from out of nowhere.
 This focuses the illustration.